-THUNDER BAY – Demand for the city's new Affordable Rental Housing Funding Program has far exceeded the available funds.
+THUNDER BAY – Demand for the provincially-supported Affordable Rental Housing Funding Program has far exceeded the funds available to the city this year.

-The program received nine applications, six meeting the eligibility criteria, according to a report from Infrastructure, Development & Operations-Development Services.
+The program received nine applications, six meeting the eligibility criteria, according to a report from Infrastructure, Development and Operations.

 Administration will be going to council on Monday, Oct.
 7, to ask for a $4,060,000 funding increase for the Affordable Rental Housing Funding Program to support all six applications.